Top FX Providers

-- Easier trading based on news events when it’s critical to exactly calculate profits/losses
+- Easier trading based on news events when it’s critical to calculate exact profits and losses.

 The Sweet Spot For EasyMarkets

-EasyMarkets is ideal for those new to currency trading who want a broker with transparent brokerage combined with risk management tools.
-While EasyMarkets offers MetaTrader 4, it’s recommended to use their own forex trading platform which integrates with all the unique features such as DealCancellation included.
-Account types include VIP, premium and standard which impact the minimum deposit and spreads.
-In general, it’s recommended to choose the premium account if your willing to meet the initial deposit of $3,000 AUD when account opening.
+EasyMarkets is ideal for those new to currency trading requiring a forex broker with transparent brokerage and excellent risk management tools.
+While EasyMarkets offers MetaTrader 4, it’s recommended to use their own forex trading platform that integrates with all unique risk management features such as DealCancellation.
+Account types include VIP, premium and standard structures, with minimum deposits and spreads varying between account tiers.
+In general, it is recommended to choose the premium account if your willing to meet the initial deposit requirement of $3,000 AUD when signing up.

 Should You Trade Forex?

-FX trading occurs throughout the day on weekdays.
-In addition, Forex trading does not have limitations on short currencies.
-If you believe a currency will fall, sell it and if you feel it will increase in value, purchase it.
-In Forex, money can be gained or lost at any time.
-The fact that most traders concentrate in a few currencies means there are plenty of people trading.
+FX trading occurs throughout the day, with no limitations on short currencies.
+If you believe a currency will fall, sell it and if you feel it will increase in value, buy it (buy low, sell high).
+Trading forex comes with high levels of risk, with the potential to lose or gain money at any time.
+The fact that most traders concentrate on a few currencies means there is plenty of people trading.
 This makes it easy for you to get in and out of trades at any time you prefer.
 The liquidity available is deep and allows you to trade at high leverage to take advantage of market movements.
-However; you need to remember that it might increase your profits as well as your losses.
+However, you need to remember that it might increase your profits as well as your losses.

-The low trading costs is another reason why there are plenty of Forex Australia traders and brokers.
-Usually, there are no hidden mark-ups or charges associated with liquidity providers with most trading accounts having tight spreads with competitive commissions.
-Forex trading creates international exposure.
-Investors are always looking for opportunities where they can make money.
+Low trading costs are another reason why there are plenty of Australian forex traders and brokers.
+Usually, there are no hidden mark-ups or charges associated with liquidity providers, with most trading accounts offering tight, ECN-like spreads with competitive commissions.
+Forex trading creates international exposure, with investors always looking for new opportunities to make net profits.
 Forex is the easiest way to invest in other markets without the need for financial statements and securities laws.

 An Overview of the Forex Industry

 Forex describes the act of trading currencies often undertaken by speculators and investors in the foreign exchange market.
 For example, if the U.S dollar weakens in value relative to the Australian dollar, a trader will sell U.S dollars and buy Australian dollars.
 In case the AUD strengthens, the USD’s purchasing power increases.
-In such a case, the trader can buy more USD thus making a profit.
-It is almost the same as stock trading.
+In such a case, the trader can buy more USD, thus making a profit, with the process similar to stock trading.
 Traders purchase stocks that they think will increase in value and sell stocks whose value is likely to depreciate in the future.

 How to read a quote?